cws1989/software-updater/wiki/ClientSettings.md

   </catalog>
 ...
 ```
-If you have used [encryption](https://github.com/cws1989/software-updater/blob/master/wiki/AdvancedTutorial.md#how-do-i-do-authentication-on-catalogxml) on the catalog, you have to include the information like:
+If you have used [encryption](https://github.com/cws1989/software-updater/blob/master/wiki/AdvancedTutorial.md#how-do-i-do-authentication-on-catalogxml) on the catalog, you have to include the cipher key information like:
 ```xml
 ...
   <catalog>